buffermint/landing-blog/source/_posts/how-to-get-your-first-10-customers-as-a-saas-startup.blade.md

 Use the techniques I described above to get your first 10 customers.

 Most importantly, never give up.
 Work hard and look closely to identify the right prospects you will succeed in finding paying users.
-If you have everything ready and willing to launch a SaaS product, we can interest you with a quick to in-depth plan.
+If you have everything ready and are willing to launch a SaaS product, we can interest you with a quick to in-depth plan.

 We, at BufferMint, can help you to launch your SaaS in about 45 days or even sooner.
 Yes, that's quick.
-So make sure you don't push your plans to launch your SaaS.
-[Book a discovery call](<[({{ $page->discovery_call_url }})] >).
+So make sure you don't push your plans to launch your SaaS. \[Book a discovery call](<\[({{ $page->discovery_call_url }})] >).